danbev/learning-ai/notes/tasks/llama_cpp_infill_metadata.md

      28: UINT32     |        1 | tokenizer.ggml.middle_token_id = 69
      29: UINT32     |        1 | tokenizer.ggml.eot_token_id = 70
 ```
+And we can see that the FIM/infill tokens ids are in the GGUF model.

 Now we can run the `infill` program and see if this works using the generated
 model:
 ```console